In meeting, Trump to push a reluctant Xi to rein in North Korea

 While some advisers from outside his administration have urged Trump to pursue this course, he has been persuaded against it by his own advisers who have warned of a trade war, U.S. officials said.

-Additional reporting by David Brunnstrom in Washington, Philip Wen in Beijing and Linda Sieg in Tokyo; Editing by Yara Bayoumy and Alistair Bell
+Additional reporting by David Brunnstrom in Washington, Philip Wen and Ben Blanchard in Beijing and Linda Sieg in Tokyo; Editing by Yara Bayoumy and Alistair Bell